This chapter contains the following topics:

 Note:Any time you issue the check status command with the

--detailsflag you will be prompted to provide the SYS user password for the EM database as shown in the sample below.
+-detailsflag, you are prompted to provide the SYS user password for the EM database as shown in the sample below.

 As the deployment progresses and you check status, a series of steps are performed.
 The step that indicates the deployment is complete is called Starting OMS, as shown in the sample below.